Is Your Job Safe? Massive Layoffs Coming to Arizona Set to Claim Thousands of Jobs

 Layoffs and closures are impacting workers across the country.

-Arizona is near the middle when it comes to states affected by job losses this year.
+Arizona is near the middle in terms of states affected by job losses this year.
 California is one of the hardest hit locations in the nation when it comes to impending layoffs.

-Big Tech companies, many of which are based in California's Silicon Valley, are being hit as well.
-Thousands of workers in California were handed pink slips in August.
-More workers could be facing announcements of impending job losses as we move closer to the holidays.
+Big Tech companies, many of which are based in California's Silicon Valley, are also being affected.
+Thousands of workers in California were recently laid off recently.
+More workers may face announcements of impending job losses as the year goes on.

 California began to outpace Florida, as an increasing number of workers lost jobs this past summer.